 Transiting is when you pass through one country or territory on the way to your final destination.

-From 15 June 2022, international transits will be permitted at airports in Taiwan.
-The maximum permitted transit time is currently 12 hours.
-Rules and procedures may change at short notice.
+International transits are now permitted at airports in Taiwan.
 For further information, you should contact your airline.

 Check your passport and travel documents before you travel